vonnieda/WhoaLife/README.md

 # Installation

 This app is designed to be run on Heroku.
-You can run it elsewhere but you'll need to have your own MongoDB instance and a way to run scheduled tasks.
+If you run it elsewhere you'll need to have your own Postgres instance and a way to run scheduled tasks.

 WhoaLife is a single user application.
 It's just for you.
 If someone else wants to use it they'll have to set up their own.